mateuszniechwiej/MS-2-Quiz-game/README.md

 A solution to satisfy user requirements:
 * After every game user will be easy to start again the game by choosing level difficulty again.

-> As a new user, I want to be able to contact the owner of the website and see if the developer created other projects I might be interested in.
+> As a new user, I want to be able to contact the owner of the website and see if the developer created other projects,I might be interested in.

 A solution to satisfy user requirements:
 * In the footer GitHub icon linked to the GitHub username site provided.